conan-io/conan-io.github.io/_posts/2018-01-30-Cross-building-Boost-Android.markdown

     <cxxflags>"-fPIC  -I/path/to/arm_21_toolchain/include/c++/4.9.x"
     <cflags>"-fPIC  -I/path/to/arm_21_toolchain/include/c++/4.9.x" <ldflags>""  ;

-This is an important detail, if we want to cross-build Boost for Android, it should link against cross-built versions of zlib and bzip2 for the same configuration we are cross-building Boost.
+This is an important detail if we want to cross-build Boost for Android, it should link against cross-built versions of zlib and bzip2 for the same configuration we are cross-building Boost.